rushabhcodes/quartz/content/Needham-Schroeder Authentication Protocol.md

 #### **8. Conclusion**

 The Needham-Schroeder authentication protocol is a foundational approach for **secure key exchange and authentication** in symmetric cryptography.
 It laid the groundwork for protocols like **Kerberos**, which include additional features such as timestamps to enhance security.

----

-Let me know if you’d like a labeled diagram or a version of the public-key variant as well.